Looking for the best weekend getaways from Seattle?

 What to Eat: Next Door Gastropub, BBG Blakeslees Bar & Grill, 8th Street Ale House

 Where to Stay: Port Angeles Inn, The Resort at Port Ludlow, Ambiance B&B

-A weekend getaway to Olympic National Park feels like visiting several national parks instead of just one.
+Olympic National Park is one of the best weekend getaways from Seattle.
+It feels like visiting several national parks instead of just one.
 That’s because of the immense diversity found in the park.
 From its haunting rain forests dripping with moss to towering mountain tops at Hurricane Ridge, and the rugged coastline and beaches.